How To Adopt A Dallas Animal Services Dog From Out of State

 Have you found yourself drawn to a particular Dallas Animal Services (DAS) dog, even though you live miles away in a different state?
 Adopting a shelter dog from afar is entirely possible and you are not only saving the dog you adopt but freeing up shelter kennel space for another dog in need at the overcrowded shelter.
 Everybody wins!

 Please note this website is not affiliated with or run by Dallas Animal Services.
-I am an active volunteer and foster with DAS and posting this information as a helpful assist with the common ask of, "how to adopt from out of state!?"
-DAS management provided and reviewed the below listed process steps but they may change, at any time (I will try to keep this updated, should the rules or process change!).
+DLB is posting this information as a helpful assist with the common ask of, "how to adopt a dog from out of state!?"
+DAS management provided and reviewed the below listed process steps but they may change, at any time (We will try to keep this updated, should the rules or process change!).

 Issues to consider before committing to adopting a dog from another state include: